ebullient/campaign-notes/GM/prep/2021-04-02-traveling.md

 Daytime encounters:

 1. [The Ettin's Pet](encounters.md#)
-2.

-Nighttime encounters (who takes watch?)

-1. Pixie tricks
-2.
+Nighttime: who takes watch?
+If they fail DC 15 perception (while Grizzlebear is sleeping): Pixie tricks.

 ## The second morning